sanderland/katrain/README.md

 This repository contains  tool for analyzing and playing go with AI feedback from KataGo.

-The original idea was to give immediate feedback on the many large mistakes we make in terms of inefficient moves, but has since grown to include a wide range of features.
+The original idea was to give immediate feedback on the many large mistakes we make in terms of inefficient moves, but has since grown to include a wide range of features, including:

-Some uses include:

 * Review your games to find the moves that were most costly in terms of points lost.
 * Play against AI and get immediate feedback on mistakes with option to retry.
-* Play against weakened versions of AI.
+* Play against a wide range of weakened versions of AI with various styles.
 * Play against a stronger player and use the retry option instead of handicap stones.

 ![screenshot](https://imgur.com/t3Im6Xu.png)